python/cpython/Doc/reference/datamodel.rst

    of the shared library file.

 Custom classes
-   Custon class types are typically created by class definitions (see section :ref:`class`).
+   Custom class types are typically created by class definitions (see section :ref:`class`).
 A class has a namespace implemented by a dictionary object.
    Class attribute references are translated to lookups in this dictionary, e.g., ``C.x`` is translated to ``C.__dict__["x"]`` (although there are a number of